Brownfield Land Register

 Brownfield sites allocated for residential development, or mixed use development that includes a residential component, in the Councils emerging draft Site Allocations Development Plan Document.
 These are assessed as being deliverable and developable against the criteria of the National Planning Policy Framework;

-SHLAA Sites that have recently (in 2017) been reviewed and are assessed as being deliverable and developable against the criteria in the National Planning Policy Framework;
+SHLAA Sites that have recently been reviewed and are assessed as being deliverable and developable against the criteria in the National Planning Policy Framework;

-Brownfield sites that have been granted planning permission and are either under construction or not started.
+Brownfield sites that have been granted planning permission and have not started.

 - Maps can be found at the top right of this page.

 Part 2 of the register will be a subset of the sites in Part 1 and will be used to identify sites that the Council considers should be granted permission in principle (PiP).
 PiP is a new tool which is intended to work alongside existing routes for obtaining planning permission.
 It can only be granted on housing-led developments and is intended to offer an alternative route to obtaining planning permission.

 At the current time, the Council is not granting permission in principle for any sites on Part 1 of its Brownfield Land Register, so is not publishing Part 2 of the register.
 This is something that the Council will consider further and decide on in due course.